fraser-twinkl/murmurhash3-test/README.md

 - Improved the unsigned right shift implementation to handles edge cases.
 - Fixed the final mixing steps to properly handle unsigned operations.

-Now when I test PHP's built-in `murmur3a` against `hash3Int_fc` there are no divergences, in one million iterations
+When I test PHP's built-in `murmur3a` and/or the `murmurhash3` modularised JavaScript implementation against `hash3Int_fc` there are no divergences.
+Even in a large number of iterations (0 out of 100,000,000)

 see https://github.com/fraser-twinkl/murmurhash3-test/blob/main/test_murmurhash3_fixed.php